-Proceeds from the June 2014 Private Placement.
-On June 10, 2014, we completed a private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share to certain investors in reliance on exemptions from registration under the Securities Act.
-The net proceeds from the June 2014 private placement were approximately \$202.0 million.
-We used \$90.0 million of the net proceeds from the June 2014 private placement, plus \$10.0 million in shares of our common stock, to acquire the Spectrum Assets from Sprint.
-In connection with the Spectrum Closing, PDV Spectrum Holding Company, LLC, our subsidiary, entered into an agreement with Motorola in which it agreed to lease a portion of the FCC licenses we acquired from Sprint in exchange for an upfront, fully-paid leasing fee of \$7.5 million and a \$10.0 million investment in the Class B Units of PDV Spectrum Holding Company, LLC.
+Proceeds from the Private Placement.
+On June 10, 2014, we completed a private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share to certain of the selling stockholders identified in this prospectus in reliance on exemptions from registration under the Securities Act.
+The net proceeds from the private placement were approximately \$202.0 million.
+We used \$90 million of the net proceeds from the private placement, plus \$10 million in shares of our common stock, to acquire the Spectrum Assets from Sprint.
+In connection with the Spectrum Closing, PDV Spectrum Holding Company, LLC, our subsidiary, entered into an agreement with Motorola in which it agreed to lease a portion of the FCC licenses we acquired from Sprint in exchange for an upfront, fully-paid leasing fee of \$7.5 million and a \$10 million investment in the Class B Units of PDV Spectrum Holding Company, LLC.
 Motorola has the right at any time to convert its 500,000 Class B Units into 500,000 shares of our common stock, representing a conversion price of \$20.00 per share.
 We also have the right to force Motorola's conversion into shares of our common stock on the occurrence of certain corporate events or at our election after September 15, 2016.
-Motorola is not entitled to any assets, profits or distributions from the operations of our subsidiary.
-The Class B Units have no redemption or call provisions and can only be converted into shares of the Company.
+Motorola is not be entitled to any profits or distributions from the operations of our wholly-owned subsidiary.

-Following our acquisition of the Spectrum Assets from Sprint and our transactions with Motorola in September 2014, we had approximately \$127.5 million in cash on hand.
+Following our acquisition of the Spectrum Assets from Sprint and our transactions with Motorola, we had approximately \$127.5 million in cash on hand.

-We plan to use these proceeds to deploy a dedicated dispatch network in 20 major metropolitan areas throughout the United States.
-We intend to have sites in service in our first four markets by June 2015.
-We estimate that the expenses to deploy our network in these 20 major metropolitan areas will range from \$30 million to \$50 million, which amount includes the cost of acquiring and installing the network equipment plus the costs of hiring additional employees to support the rollout and our sales and marketing efforts, including building a sales network targeting dispatch-centric, small and medium-sized businesses.
-We intend to use the remaining funds for working capital purposes, which is expected to be \$10 to \$20 million over the next year.
+We plan to use these proceeds to deploy a dedicated dispatch network in 20 of the top metropolitan areas throughout the United States.
+We estimate that the cost to deploy our network in these 20 top metropolitan areas will range from \$30 to \$50 million, which amount includes the cost of acquiring and installing the network equipment plus the costs of hiring additional employees to support the rollout and our sales and marketing efforts, including building a sales network targeting dispatch-centric, small and medium-sized businesses.
+We intend to use the remaining funds for working capital purposes.